How To Build A Modern Distributed Compute Platform

 To aggregate data by a set of grouping expressions we employ slightly different algorithms depending on whether the input data is sorted by the grouping expressions or not.

-If the input data is unsorted, we either sort it first, or we need to maintain a data stucture where we have one aggregate row for each unique set of grouping expressions.
+If the input data is unsorted, we either sort it first, or we need to maintain a data structure where we have one aggregate row for each unique set of grouping expressions.
 Depending on the cardinality of the grouping expressions, the number of aggregate rows we need to maintain during the operation could be as low as one or as high as the row count of the input data source.
+This type of aggregate is commonly known as

 The aggregate row consists of zero or more values for the grouping expressions and then one or more accumulators for the aggregate expressions.
 Accumulators for